EwoutH/urban-self-driving-effects/paper/paper.md

 | City peak tariff | City | None | 5 | Peak |
 | City day tariff | City | None | 5 | Day |
 | All out | City | -20 km/h | 10 | Day |

+_Table 4.2: Overview of policy combinations for policy analysis_

 The policy combinations were designed to test both the individual and combined effects of two main intervention types: speed reductions and congestion pricing.
 Speed reductions of 20 km/h represent a significant but feasible change in urban speed limits, in line what cities as Amsterdam are doing by lowering speed limits from 50 km/h to 30 km/h.
 The pricing levels (€5 and €10) were chosen to be substantial enough to influence behavior while remaining within ranges seen in existing congestion pricing schemes, in line with congestion pricing in cities as New York, which \$15 in peak hours and \$3.75 off-peak.